abzrg/abzrg.github.io/content/blog/2024-05-04-fix-wget-download-freeze/index.md

 and I have to `^C` and retry myself manually.

 To fix this, `--read-timeout=seconds` comes to the rescue.
-According to the manual:
+According to the `wget`'s man page:

+>     --read-timeout=seconds
 >         Set the read (and write) timeout to seconds seconds.
+The
-The "time" of this
+>         "time" of this timeout refers to idle time: if, at any
-> timeout refers to idle time: if, at any point in the download, no data is
+>         point in the download, no data is received for more than the
-> received for more than the specified number of seconds, reading fails and the
+>         specified number of seconds, reading fails and the
-> download is restarted ...
-The default read timeout is 900 seconds.
+>         download is restarted.
+This option does not directly affect
+>         the duration of the entire download.

 We can adjust the timeout to a shorter interval, like every `20` seconds.
 So after 20 seconds of not receiving data, download is failed, and `wget` will automatically restart the download.